Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Many, many 'mausoleums' have circular orifices high on a wall or roof.

-Although its technology has gone, local folklore remains.
+Although some of the Courtoy mausoleum's technology has gone, local folklore remains.
 It claims the Courtoy mausoleum was once used for teleportation or time travel.

 See:

-I doubt the Courtoy mausoleum was used for time travel - though I'm open to evidence.
-So if lighter-than-air gas-based travel earned it a reputation for assisting teleportation, how did it acquire a reputation for time travel?
+It's possible to see how producing gasses for lighter-than-air travel earned the mausoleum a reputation for assisting teleportation, but how did it acquire a reputation for time travel?

-Some 'folklore' was created to dilute memories of removed technologies and professions.
-To smear them into things they weren't.
+Some 'folklore' was created to dilute memories of removed technologies.
+To smear memories into memories of things that weren't.
 More evidence of this technique is presented in the 'Ice Age Sites of Britain's Serpents' series.

 Interior floor of the Philipson mausoleum, Golders Green, London.
 Source: The London Dead